 I believe CEUs are an opportunity to spark curiosity, inspire self-learning, and reignite passion within the field.
 As Advisor to the Director of Continuing Education, I look forward to guiding the CEU process to ensure learning opportunities resonate with our members’ interests and inspire current and future registered dietitians.

 Fun Fact: My perfect morning is sipping a cup of coffee and gardening in my backyard!
 I fell in love with small-scale farming and food systems while studying horticulture at Texas A&M University where I ran the student farm on campus, the Howdy Farm.
 It was there that I realized my passion for connecting people to their food source and learned that healthy food starts with healthy soil!

 Sarah Winkler, MS, RD, LD

 I love being a dietitian because I work with both food and people; I get to provide nutritious meals to school aged children.
-I plan to collaborate with other ATXRD board members to keep the ATXRD website as up to date and informative as possible.
+I plan to collaborate with other DCTX board members to keep the DCTX website as up to date and informative as possible.
 A fun fact about me is I love to bake!
 Before I knew I would to be an RD, I wanted to open up a dog treat bakery.

 I will be serving as the Newsletter Editor this year and am excited to help keep our membership connected with upcoming events and news.
 I am currently a human nutrition graduate student at Texas State University as well as a group fitness instructor.
 I love studying dietetics because of how unifying and personal food is to all of us.
 I look forward to helping people enhance their health and quality of life as a counselor, educator, and advocate.